 A key feature is the Twist N’ Edge function which turns the weed eater into an edger for keeping the edges of your lawn trim and tidy.

 Elsewhere, the adjustable handle and trimmer head combined with the telescoping shaft to help you get into tight, difficult-to-access spaces with ease.

-We also like that it has a nice 14″ cutting diameter to help you trim more grass in less time, as well as the automatic trimmer line feeding which eliminates the hassle of adjusting the line yourself.
+We also like that it has a nice 14″ cutting diameter to help you trim more grass in less time, as well as the automatic trimmer line feed which eliminates the hassle of adjusting the line feed yourself.